Negros Oriental: Spanish colonial era

 Spanish explorers on the expedition of Miguel Lopez de Legazpi first came to the island in April 1565.
 Legazpi dropped anchor in Bohol and sent his men to scout the island.
 Because of the strong currents of the Tañon Strait between Cebu and Negros, they were carried for several days and forced to land on the western side of the island.
 They reported seeing many dark-skinned inhabitants, and they called the island "Negros" (Negro means "black" in Spanish).
 The island was sparsely settled at the time, except for a few coastal settlements including Ilog and Binalbagan.
 In 1571, Legaspi assigned encomiendas on the island to 13 of his men.
 Augustinian friars began the Christianization of the island the next year.
 The island was administered as part of the jurisdiction of Oton until 1734 when it became a military district, and Ilog became the capital of the island.
+By 1818, Negros Oriental had large numbers of Spanish-Filipino families settling in it.
+With Amlan having 155 Spanish-Filipino families and Dumaguete having 25 Spanish-Filipino families.
 The capital was transferred to Himamaylan in 1795.
 Negros became a politico-military province in 1865 and the capital was transferred to Bacolod.

 Due to its proximity to Mindanao, the southeastern coasts of Negros were in constant threat from Moro marauders looking for slaves, so watchtowers were built to protect the Christian villages.
 The Moro raids and Negros Oriental's distance from the Negrense capital of Bacolod, induced 13 Recollectionist priests to petition for the division of the island in July 1876.
 The island of Negros was then divided into the provinces of Negros Oriental and Negros Occidental by a royal decree executed by Governor General Valeriano Weyler on January 1, 1890.
 Dumaguete was made the first and only capital of Negros Oriental.
 In 1892, Siquijor became a part of Negros Oriental, having previously been administered by Spain under the politico-military province of Bohol.

 The Philippine Revolution reached Negros in 1898, disrupting government functions but without extreme violence and bloodshed.
 Revolutionary troops in the island were composed mostly of farm labourers and other prominent people of the province of Negros Oriental, who were organized and led by Don Diego de la Viña.
 The Spanish colonial government in Dumaguete and the rest of the island was overthrown on November 24, 1898.
 Later, the Negros Occidental area under the leadership of Gen. Araneta, along with the Negros Oriental area under the leadership of Don Diego de la Viña, merged to form the Cantonal Republic of Negros, a separate government from the more familiar Malolos Republic established in Luzon.